Written by Brian Dishman, Senior Consultant

 While this strategy worked for some individuals, past employers could have (and should have) done better.
 This outdated hiring strategy may have led to some good employees, but there were just as many bad ones, too.
 What’s more, employers could have very likely hired new employees in a much cheaper and faster way.
 For starters, paper applications are a considerable time and resource sucker.
 Phone screens and in-person interviews can be beneficial and accurate when done right.
 However, most organizations do not provide the structure needed for them to be as accurate as possible.

 Additionally, unstructured processes allow personal biases and other ways of being unfair to creep in.
 An effective hiring process should be efficient, accurate, and fair.
-At PSI, our experience working with large and small companies has led us to a four-step hiring funnel that can help any company find the right hires quickly and fairly.
+At Talogy, our experience working with large and small companies has led us to a four-step hiring funnel that can help any company find the right hires quickly and fairly.

 Step #1: The Application